positiveimpactfi/openco2roadmap/server/README.md

 | SUPERADMIN_EMAIL | Email for the initial SuperAdmin user           |
 | SUPERADMIN_PW    | Password for the initial SuperAdmin user        |

-## Getting started

-1. Clone the repository
-1. CD into the `server` directory
-1. Fill in the environment variables

-### Local development

-1. Make sure you're in the `server` directory
-1. Duplicate the `.env.example` file and fill in the missing values
-1. Start the server `docker compose -f docker-compose.dev.yml up --build`
-1. Databases are not populated on first launch, so run `yarn db:seed` to seed SuperAdmin user, emission categories and components, business fields, physical quantities and measurement units.'

 ## Available scripts

 | Script           | Description                                                       |